 “I also learnt about computational chemistry.
 This appealed to me because I could combine computational methods with chemistry to create new drug molecules or simulate chemical processes accurately.

-“In the Department of Chemistry, there are two laboratories, one for final years students and the other for undergraduates.
+“There are two laboratories, one for final years students and the other for undergraduates.
 The latter offers a wide range of laboratory instruments, including a world-renowned Inductively Coupled Plasma Mass Spectrometry (ICP-MS) facility.

 “There’s also a Computer-Aided Chemistry (CAC) laboratory with computational chemistry software for computational students.”